rahulgopinath/rahulgopinath.github.io/students.md

 ---
 # Important

 For all students, please workthrough, and make yourself familiar with [fuzzingbook](https://fuzzingbook.org) and [debuggingbook](https://debuggingbook.org) **before** you mail me or talk to me.
 My current research is based on the foundational ideas discussed in these introductory text books, and it helps to have a common understanding.
+If you have opensource contributions or previously published reseaarch, please include it in the application.

 # <a id='undergrad' href='#undergrad'>Undergrad Summer Internship Applicants</a>